PopovicMilica/MNIST-dataset-with-deep-learning/README.md

 ### MNIST dataset with CNN and TensorFlow

-In this file I investigate three models with different neural network architectures using TensorFlow.
-The activation function is Relu for all models.
+In this file I investigated three models with different neural network architectures using TensorFlow.
+The chosen activation function is Relu for all models.

 * First model have one convolutional layer and two fully connected layers.
 * Second model has two convolutional layers and two fully connected layers.